iter8-tools/iter8/README.md

 Iter8 is the Kubernetes release optimizer built for DevOps, MLOps, SRE and data science teams.
 Iter8 makes it easy to ensure that Kubernetes apps and ML models perform well and maximize business value.

-Iter8 supports the following use-cases.
+Iter8 supports the following use-cases:

 1. Performance testing of HTTP services.
 2. Performance testing of gRPC services.